 Zechariah wasn't foretelling Jesus' colt ride

 We can see, as we broaden the view of Zechariah 9, that the events being foretold didn't have anything to do with Jesus.
 Jesus didn't become the king from sea to sea as it states above.
-Jesus was crucified by the Romans as instigated by the Jewish priests.
+Jesus was crucified by the Romans as instigated by the temple priests.
 Zechariah is describing forthcoming battles that would take place between the Philistines, Ephraim, Greece and those who were devoted to the Supreme Being - "Daughter Zion."